hasan8130/OS-project-6th-sem-NSUT/README.md

 pip install -r requirements.txt

+ upload the downloaded dataset in your local folder , static/img

  You can start the flask application by running the following python scripts.

 offline.py

 server.py: